Skip to content

 Koharu supports local GGUF models through llama.cpp.
 These models run on your machine and are downloaded on demand when you select them in the LLM picker.

 In practice, the local models are usually quantized decoder-only transformers.
-GGUF is the file format; llama.cpp is the inference runtime.
+GGUF is the model format; llama.cpp is the inference runtime.

 Remote providers

-Koharu can translate through remote or self-hosted APIs instead of downloading a local model.
+Koharu can also translate through remote or self-hosted APIs instead of downloading a local model.

 Remote providers are configured in Settings > API Keys.